sagefantasma/MGS-MC-Mod-Manager-and-Tool/README.md

   A lot of his work helped me in understanding how to get the C# code to convert the CTXR Files into PNG Files.

 - **[GIMP Developers](https://www.gimp.org/):**
-  Helped me enable conversion of PNGs into DDS
+  Helped me enable conversion of PNGs into DDS with mip map support.

 - **[Python Developers](https://www.python.org/):**
   Allowed me to set up a script that enabled me to make GIMP work headlessly with GIMP's built in Python-Fu.